direclown/Darkfox-Launcher/README.md

 Darkfox Launcher is portable software; this means that no installation is required.

 Software included in the Darkfox package: the portable Firefox version by Portableapps.com,
-and the proxy software from the Tor project, Invisible internet project, and the Freenet project.
+the proxy software from the Tor project, Invisible internet project, and the Freenet project.
 The abovementioned proxy software and FirefoxPortable software are used and published under their own Licenses.
 This package is only meant to put all the software in one-easy-to-use package.
 If you would like to contact me, for tips or questions, then you can mail me at Blacklight447@protonmail.com.